babblebase/filecount/README.md

 Filecount deliberatly splits this functionality for optimal user control over the usage of these functions.

 ## Theoretical specifications

-By storing segments in hashed format (see hashment in the documentation) in a binary tree, lookups will have a complexity of O(log N) where N is the size of the memory.
+By storing segments in hashed format (see hashment in the documentation) in a binary tree, exact match lookups will have a complexity of O(log N) where N is the size of the memory.
 This way a full file analysis can be performed in O(N log N) with N being the amount of segments in the file.
-Filecount deliberatly doesn't calculate fuzzy matches (50% TM match, 80% TM match, etc.) as these matches usually have less value to the file processor and this will ensure a high-performance operation.
+The aim is to also integrate a vector space (database) so that we can calculate close matches in at most O(N log N) time as well.

 ## Installation

 Use this package in your project by adding the following to your `Cargo.toml`: